cuauhtlahuac/js-algorithms-and-data-structures-masterclass/notes/DataStructures.md

 - Indexed in order!
 - Insertion and deletion can be expensive
 - Can quickly be accessed at a specific index

+### Liked List Push Method

+In order to avoid the list.next.next.next ... hell, we gonna implement a push method with the next pseudocode.

+- This function should accept a value
+- Create a new node using the value passed to the function
+- If there is no head property on the list, set the head and tail to be the newly created node
+- Otherwise set the next property on the tail to be the new node and set the tail property on the list to be the newly created node
+- Increment the length by one
+- Return the linked list